 If you’re driving a young pup around, this is a particularly important step.
 They’ll need to be car-trained slowly, every practice ride gradually extended until they learn.
 And it works both ways!
 A little experience under your belt, and you’ll tell the difference between a hungry whine and a potty whine.

-3. Pack for every eventuality
+3. Pack for Every Eventuality

 Easier said than done, we know.
-So many little things can go wrong on a long-distance trip — how do you pack for literally anything?
+So many little things can go wrong on a long-distance move with dogs — how do you pack for literally anything?
 Well, the obvious answer would be, you need to know your dog’s needs.
 Do you know which snacks to bring, what their favorite water bowl is, which chew toys keep them calm?
 If so, you’ll do fine.
 Just don’t forget to bring plenty of wet wipes!
 You can never have too many of those.

 But it’s a long trip, and you can’t be sure that whatever you bring will last.
 Fortunately, that’s where that planning stage pays off.
 If you’ve worked out your route already, you know which stores will let you resupply.
 If your fur baby needs a highly specific food brand, don’t let yourself be caught out in the boondocks without access to it!

-4. Manage the meals
+4. Manage the Meals

 Speaking of food, your pup’s feeding schedule might require slight adjustments when traveling long-distance.
 Experts agree that the meal right before the trip should be a light one.
 Ideally, you’d schedule it 3-4 hours before hitting the road, but this varies depending on the length of the trip.